Xiujia-Yang/IMPlAntS/README.md

 ### One-stop simulation
 You can use IMPlAntS to simulate antibody repertoire sequencing dataset simply via a single subcommand, `repsim`.
-All key parameters are set by default, so you can test this pipeline without specifying any parameters by executing the following command,
+All key parameters are set by default, so you can test this pipeline without specifying any parameter by executing the following command,

 `implants repsim`